cyverse/irods-adm/coding-standards-bash.md

 Also, `expr` takes a lot longer to execute than the shell's builtin arithmetic.

-`let` isn't a declarative keyword in bash, so you must quote assignments to avoid globbing and word splitting.
+`let` isn't a declarative keyword in Bash, so you must quote assignments to avoid globbing and word splitting.

 ```bash